Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

-The Respondent and Complainant, with their respective advisor of choice, will be given the opportunity to meet separately with the Title IX Coordinator (or designee) to review the Policy and procedure, as well as related rights (see complete list of rights at the end of these procedures).
+The Respondent and Complainant, with their respective advisor of choice, will be given the opportunity to meet separately with the Director of Nondiscrimination and Title IX (or designee) to review the Policy and procedure, as well as related rights (see complete list of rights at the end of these procedures).

 Reports of alleged misconduct will be equitably investigated in a fair, impartial, thorough and prompt fashion, providing a meaningful opportunity for participants to be heard.
 Investigation will be conducted by individuals without a conflict of interest or bias for or against either party.The formal investigation process may vary depending upon the nature and complexity of the case and the time of year (and thus availability of parties).
 Typically the investigation process may take 30-40 days from receipt of the complaint.
 Any delays in process are to be communicated to both the complainant and respondent.